gutentags/blick/README.md

 ## Copyright and License

-Copyright (c) 2015 by contributors.
+Copyright (c) 2015 by Kris Kowal and contributors.
 All rights reserved.
 MIT License.